CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/CoreSkills.md

 ### Acrobatics

 Represented by circus performers, parkourists or cat burglars.
-Covers movements requiring agility and finesse as well as balance.
-Parkour, backflips and walking tightropes are all the domain of Acrobatics.
+Covers movements requiring agility, highly dexterous control over ones body, and finesse as well as balance.
+Parkour, backflips, squeezing through tight gaps and walking tightropes are all the domain of Acrobatics.
 Acrobatics is also the skill used for riding animals, dodging, and avoiding traps/pitfalls.

 ### Perception

 Perception is the art of detecting things through the 5 senses, including sight, sound, scent, touch, and taste.
 It is used as the defense against stealth; it will be common for the Narrator to require players to make environmental 'Perception Checks' to gauge how much the characters notice regarding current happenings or places.

-### Sleight of Hand

-Represented by pickpockets or magicians.
-Activities that require highly dexterous control of the hands are covered by Sleight of Hand.
-While more obvious tasks such as picking pockets come to mind, the skill also covers things such as playing a guitar, weaving a small basket or threading a needle.
-Also very applicable as an assist roll for weapons that require finesse such as daggers, short swords, or rapiers.

 ### Stealth

-Represented by ninjas or assassins.
-Sneaking, hiding from others and moving with no noise form the basis of the Stealth skill.
+Represented by ninjas, assassins, and pickpockets.
+Sneaking, hiding from others, picking pockets, and moving with no noise form the basis of the Stealth skill.
 Stealth can be used for setting up ambushes and laying traps.
 Stealth is often countered by Perception, and the two forces of hide and seek clash constantly.

 ## Intelligence Core Skills